 Are oil-fired boilers efficient?

-How often should an oil-fired boiler be serviced?
+How often should servicing be done?

 Comparing Oil-Fired Boilers With Other Heating Systems